HadoopGenomics/Hadoop-BAM/README.txt

 Command-line usage
 ------------------

-hadoop-bam can be used as a command-line tool, with functionality in the form of plugins that provide commands to which hadoop-bam.jar is a frontend. hadoop-bam provides some commands of its own, but any others found in the Java class path will be used as well.
+Hadoop-BAM can be used as a command-line tool, with functionality in the form of plugins that provide commands to which hadoop-bam.jar is a frontend.
+Hadoop-BAM provides some commands of its own, but any others found in the Java class path will be used as well.

 Running under Hadoop
 ....................

-To use hadoop-bam under Hadoop, make sure that, in addition to hadoop-bam.jar, Picard's "sam-1.47.jar" (assuming version 1.47) has been added to the HADOOP_CLASSPATH in the Hadoop configuration's hadoop-env.sh, along with any plugin .jar files that provide other commands.
-Then, you may run hadoop-bam with a command like:
+To use Hadoop-BAM under Hadoop, make sure that, in addition to hadoop-bam.jar, Picard's "sam-1.47.jar" (assuming version 1.47) has been added to the HADOOP_CLASSPATH in the Hadoop configuration's hadoop-env.sh, along with any plugin .jar files that provide other commands.
+Then, you may run Hadoop-BAM with a command like:

 	hadoop jar hadoop-bam.jar